tomwechsler/Ethical_Hacking_and_Penetration_Testing/Security_Configuration_Assessment/Selinux_Rocky_Linux_lab.md

 sudo reboot
 ```

-- Connect to your host via SSH (replace `10.1.2.3` with your own address and verify your SELinux installation's status:
+- Connect to your host via SSH (replace `10.1.2.3` with your own address and verify your SELinux installation's status):
 ```
 ssh tom@10.1.2.3
 sudo sestatus